Health and Safety, Birth to 2 YearsSkip to the navigation

 - Help your child become "street smart."
 Teach your child basic rules about the dangers of cars and streets.

-- Prevent sunburn.
-If you can't keep your baby out of the sun, cover your child's skin with hats and clothing.
-It's safest to keep babies younger than 6 months out of the sun.
-Protect any bare skin with a small amount of sunscreen.
-To learn more, see the topic Sunburn.
-And be careful that your child does not develop heat exhaustion from being out in warm temperatures.
+- Protect your child from too much sun or heat when outdoors.
+Keep babies younger than 6 months out of the sun.
+Older babies and children need to stay in the shade or cover up with a hat and clothing when outdoors from 10 a.m. to 4 p.m.
+Have your child wear UV-blocking sunglasses.
+And put broad-spectrum sunscreen (SPF 30 or higher) on any exposed skin, even when it's cloudy.
+Be careful that your child does not develop heat exhaustion from being out in warm temperatures.
 Small bodies can develop these problems much more quickly than adults.
 Do not keep your child out in warm weather for long periods, and keep water or other drinks on hand.
 To learn more, see the topic Heat-Related Illnesses.

 - Use insect repellents to prevent bites and stings.
 Also, take action to lower your child's chances of being stung by an insect by having your child wear socks, closed shoes, and clothes that fully cover his or her body when outdoors.
 To learn more, see Insect Bites and Stings and Spider Bites.